 Pulling Together: Britain’s Tug of War Shines at the World Games

-At the World Games 2025 Chengdu, Britain’s tug of war team claimed gold on the grass field, showcasing skill, unity, and tradition.
+At the World Games 2025 in Chengdu, Britain’s tug of war team claimed gold on the grass field, showcasing skill, unity, and tradition.

-On the grass field of the World Games 2025 Chengdu, one object captured everyone’s attention — a hemp rope, 35 meters long and 12.5 centimeters in circumference.
+On the grass field of the World Games 2025 Chengdu, one object captured everyone’s attention — a hemp rope, 35 meters long and 12.5 centimetres in circumference.
 Athletes gripped it tightly, feet digging into the turf, as the crowd watched the centre mark inch from one side to the other.

 British tug of war World Games

-On August 9, the men’s outdoor tug of war 640 kg final took place at the World Games 2025 Chengdu, where the Britain team defeated Switzerland to win the championship.
+On August 9, the men’s outdoor tug of war 640 kg final took place at the World Games 2025 Chengdu, where the British team defeated Switzerland to win the championship.
 (All photos by Liu Zhongjun)

 More Than Just Pulling